gentle yoga: 10 restorative poses for renewal

 The class often ends with a period of relaxation, such as savasana (corpse pose), where students lie on their backs and allow their bodies to relax and release tension fully.
 The teacher may also lead a guided meditation or breathing exercise during this time.

-Slow-paced Hatha Yoga is an excellent option for people new to yoga or looking for a more gentle and meditative, balanced yoga practice.
+Slow-paced Hatha Yoga is an excellent option for people new to yoga or seeking a more gentle, meditative, balanced yoga practice.

 Key differences between Yin and Restorative yoga